pforret/blog.splashing/_topic/country/belarus.md

 ---
 # Belarus

 Belarus, officially the Republic of Belarus, is a landlocked country in Eastern Europe.
 It is bordered by Russia to the east and northeast, Ukraine to the south, Poland to the west, and  Lithuania and Latvia to the northwest.
-Covering an area of 207,600 square kilometres  and with a population of 9.3 million, Belarus is the 13th-largest and the 20th-most populous country in Europe.
-The country is administratively divided into seven regions.
+Covering an area of 207,600 square kilometres  and with a population of 9.2 million, Belarus is the  13th-largest and the 20th-most populous country in Europe.
+The country has a hemiboreal climate and is administratively divided into seven regions.
 Minsk is the capital and largest city.

 ## Unsplash photos